 1947 - A look north with the theatre running "Tarzan and the Huntress" with Johnny Weissmuller along with "Dillinger" starring Lawrence Tierney.
 Note the juice bar in the storefront to the left of the theatre entrance.
 Noirish Los Angeles contributor Ethereal Reality spotted the shot on eBay for his Noirish post #5353.
 Thanks to Eric Lynxwiler for purchasing it to share in his terrific "Downtown Los Angeles" album on Flickr.
 It now also appears in the LAHTF Group Pool that Michelle Gerdes curates, also on Flickr.

 1948 - A look at the marquee during an appearance of Dizzy Gillespie.
 In addition to the stage attractions, they were featuring the film "Angels' Alley."
-Thanks to Ken McIntyre for locating the photo for a post on the Facebook page Photos of Los Angeles.
+Thanks to Ken McIntyre for locating the photo for a post on the Facebook group Photos of Los Angeles.

 late 1940s? - Looking south on Broadway toward 3rd St. It's a photo by Arnold Hylen appearing through the courtesy of his grand-niece Greta Gustafsson.
 For more about Mr. Hylen visit the Arnold Hylen Photographer Facebook page.